xiix0/scam/README.md

-You will be the last person to buy a Chrysler.
+You will stop at nothing to reach your objective, but only because your brakes are defective.